 I am trying not to find it insulting

 We could hardly avoid running into each other.
 To give one example, we were both on a Spanish course in Valencia in 1972.
 My recollection is that we carefully avoided each other, barely speaking, whereas she doesn’t even remember that I was there.
 That may say something about my superior memory, or – more likely – the nature of our brief and unequal relationship.
-(Although I was very sentimental, and still am, there was also a tough and nasty side of me that wanted to fight back with, “You don’t love me now but I will go on to be successful and important, and then you’ll be sorry”.
-For a long time this was how I dealt with rejection: it was her mistake not mine.)
+(Although I was very sentimental, and still am, there was also a tough and nasty side of me that wanted to fight back with, “You don’t care for me but I will go on to be successful and important, and you’ll be sorry”.
+For a long time this was how I dealt with such rejections: it was always her mistake not mine.)

 1. On the subject of memory I particularly like this quote from Mark Twain “the older I get the more clearly I remember things that never happened”.
 Memory is a fickle thing!